-MA 1001 or MA 1009 MA 2118 or MA 2021

-MG 4343 MK 2030
+MA 1001 or MA 1009 MA 2118 or MA 2021 MG 2003 or MG 3034 MG 4343 MK 2030

 MG 4880 SEMINAR IN SHIPPING MANAGEMENT - LEVEL 6

 Qualitative or quantitative research into a topic in shipping management.
 Special and unique aspects of the shipping companies operating in the global shipping industry, organizational systems of the shipping firm, strategic decisions concerning the fleet, trade, cargo, labour and other aspects of ship's operation and management.
 Field research principally includes interviews with managers and/or maritime professionals in Greece.